ABC 80: Popularity

 In addition to its widespread use in schools, offices and industrial applications, the ABC 80 initially also grasped a majority share of the rising personal computer market in Sweden, partly thanks to its office software in Swedish.
-The computer was robust and well engineered, mechanically and electrically, and its BASIC was fast enough that it could be used to write arcade games, without resorting to assembly language.
+The computer was robust and well engineered, mechanically and electrically, and its BASIC was fast enough that it could be used to write action games, without resorting to assembly language.
 However, despite such technical virtues, it couldn't defend the home market against the dedicated gaming computers with color and sound that appeared in the early 1980s, neither against the cheap ultra simplistic home computers of the same era, even though a new low cost version was released that could use an ordinary TV instead of the dedicated monitor.

 Luxor (and Facit) held on to its more professional markets for some more years with the ABC 800 series (also sold as Facit DTC).
 It had a more extensive BASIC, more memory, color, and a 512×240 graphics mode.
 From 1985 DIAB and Luxor also tried to compete against the IBM PC in the industrial and office markets with its high performance ABC 1600 and ABC 9000 series of computers based on DIABs real-time operating system called DNIX, but failed.

 However, many ABC 80 and ABC 800 machines used in industrial or scientific applications were in use in their respective installations for many years to come, sometimes well into the late 1990s, despite no longer being produced.